Satoru Isaka, Ph.D.

 Machine Autonomy

-My research topic is machine autonomy and developmental autonomous behavior (see [1] for an outline of my research).
+My research topic is machine autonomy and developmental autonomous behavior.
 I've been exploring the principles and mechanisms that enable machines to acquire new skills autonomously without human intervention.
-See [2]-[6] for my peer-reviewed publications on this work.
+See [1] for research outline, and [2]-[6] for my peer-reviewed publications on this work.

 Unlike artificial intelligence, cognitive science, and robotics, which predominantly focus on understanding human cognition and replicating human capabilities, my research is dedicated to examining autonomy from the machine's own perspective.
 The goal is not to mirror human cognition but to uncover the fundamental systems and processes that govern autonomous machine behavior.